wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 Shadowy figures move silently through the city streets of Manchester, playing, questioning, exploring visibility + vulnerability…

 #### Event Details
-Date: Saturday 4 August 2018, starting from 12noon; 1.45pm; 3.30pm
+Date: Saturday 4 August 2018, starting from 12noon + 1.45pm + 3.30pm
-Location: Manchester City Centre — from St Ann's Square to Exchange Square via New Cathedral St
+Location: Manchester City Centre — from St Ann's Square to Exchange Square via New Cathedral Street
 Tickets: FREE/unticketed — aimed for you to encounter by chance
 Telephone: call or text 07488 308 111 on the day